taj-p/algorithmica/content/english/hpc/simd/intrinsics.md

 using namespace std;
 ```

-We will focus on AVX2 and the previous SIMD extensions in this chapter, which should be available on 95% of all desktop and server computers, although the general principles transfer on AVX512, Arm Neon, and other SIMD architectures just as well.
+We will focus on AVX2 and the previous SIMD extensions in this chapter, which should be available on 95% of all desktop and server computers, although the general principles transfer to AVX512, Arm Neon, and other SIMD architectures just as well.

 ### SIMD Registers